Our Grand Rapids dentists recommend dental crowns for teeth with significant cracking, decay, or discoloration.

 During your first appointment with us, we will file down the receiving tooth to make room for the dental crown.
-Next, your dentist will take impressions of your teeth and send them to the dental lab where your porcelain crown will be made.
+Next, our dentists will take impressions of your teeth and send them to the dental lab where your porcelain crown will be made.

 Restore teeth to their original strength and appearance!

-While you wait for your dental crown to be fabricated, your dentist will place a temporary crown to protect the tooth.
+While you wait for your dental crown to be fabricated, our dentists will place a temporary crown to protect the tooth.
 When you come back for your second appointment, your temporary crown will be replaced by the permanent dental restoration.

 It is also possible for our dentists to use CEREC technology so you can receive a same-day crown.
 Same-day dental crowns are designed and fabricated in our office so you don’t have to deal with the hassle of waiting for your crown to be made in an off-site lab.
 CEREC dental crowns are made out of ceramic.